DaiJiabin/mysite/content/posts/Machine Learning.md

 ### Regression vs. Classification

-- Regression: The Value we want to predict is __continious__ instead of discrete. i.g., the Price of a House.
+- Regression: The Value we want to predict is __continious__ instead of discrete.
+E.g., the Price of a House.

     > In a regression problem, we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function.

-- Classification: As its' name, we want to __devide the input in different classes__. i.g., After training, with the help of the <u>color, weight, outlook and smel</u> ( __Features__ ), we want to predict if the coffee beans we have come from Arabica or Robusta.
+- Classification: As its' name, we want to __devide the input in different classes__.
+E.g., After training, with the help of the <u>color, weight, outlook and smel</u> ( __Features__ ), we want to predict if the coffee beans we have come from Arabica or Robusta.

     > In a classification problem, we are instead trying to predict results in a discrete output.
 In other words, we are trying to map input variables into discrete categories.